Lorentz-covariant spinor wave packet: Abstract

 \section{Abstract}

-We propose a new formulation of manifestly Lorentz-covariant spinor wave-packet basis.
-The conventional definition of the spinor wave packet is problematic in the sense that it suffers from mixing with other wave packets under Lorentz transformations.
-Our formulation evades this difficulty of mixing.
-This wave packet forms a complete set that can expand a free spinor field in a Lorentz covariant manner.
-In addition, we present a Lorentz-invariant expression of zero-point energy.
+We propose a novel formulation for a manifestly Lorentz-covariant spinor wave-packet basis.
+The traditional definition of the spinor wave packet is problematic due to its unavoidable mixing with other wave packets under Lorentz transformations.
+Our approach resolves this inherent mixing issue.
+The wave packet we develop constitutes a complete set, enabling the expansion of a free spinor field while maintaining Lorentz covariance.
+Additionally, we present a Lorentz-invariant expression for zero-point energy.